tpwo/pyzet/docs/tutorial.md

 Now, you can proceed with adding your first zettel with `pyzet add`.

 The text editor should open.
-By default, it will be Vim.
+By default, it is editor defined by `EDITOR` or `VISUAL` env variables.
 If you prefer something else, you can add another line to the config file:

     editor: <path-to-your-editor>